conorbmurphy/galvanizereference/README.md

 * `Density estimations`: finds the distribution of inputs in some space
 * `Dimensionality reduction`: simplifies inputs by mapping them into a lower-dimensional space

-An **ensemble** leverages the idea that more predictors can make a better model than any one predictor independently, combining many predictors with average or weighted averages.
+An **ensemble** leverages the idea that more predictors can make a better model than any one predictor independently, combining many predictors with average or weighted averages.  *Often the best supervised algorithms have unsupervised learning as a pre-processing step such as using dimensionality reduction, then kmeans, and finally running knn against centroids from kmeans.
 There are a few types of ensembles:

 1. `Committees`: this is the domain of random forest where regressions have an unweighted average and classification uses a majority
 2. `Weighted averages`: these give more weight to better predictors (the domain of boosting)